Denhonator/Ys-Chronicles-Co-Op-Mod/README.md

 If P2 is not spawned in, try changing rooms.

-P2 cannot use magic, which limits options in certain fights.
-I may try to implement it later.
+P1 and P2 can both use fire magic if it is equipped.
+MP charge is shared, but total MP is separate.

 ## Work in progress
 Currently Steam version is supported.
 I will check and fix GOG version once I have tested and solved other potential issues.